 Bringing joy to a town in need.

-To help spread some festive cheer to a community doing it tough, the Animal Welfare League NSW™ (AWL NSW) Mobile Vet Clinic will be visiting the town of Tamworth, NSW between 20 – 21 December 2019 to provide free veterinary services for pension/concession card holders.
+To help spread some festive cheer to a community doing it tough, the Animal Welfare League NSW™ (AWL NSW) Mobile Vet service will be visiting the town of Tamworth, NSW between 20 – 21 December 2019 to provide free veterinary services for pension/concession cardholders.

 The NSW regional city of Tamworth – with a population of 62,000 people – has been hit hard by drought and is currently facing Stage 5 water restrictions, meaning all residential outdoor use of treated/town/council water is banned, and cleaning of vehicle windows, windscreens, number plates, and mirrors can be done for safety and regulatory purposes with buckets only.